huntse/uncarved/content/articles/ubiquity.md

 +++
 title = "Mozilla Ubiquity"
-last_modified = "2010-05-05T04:46:34Z"
+description = "Fun with this amazing mozilla addon" last_modified = "2010-05-05T04:46:34Z"
 +++
-# Mozilla Ubiquity

-## Fun with this amazing mozilla addon

 [Ubiquity][5] is an amazing mozilla addon which gives users a command-line interface within the browser which you can use to do